 B. Program Completers (reported by IHE).

-Program Area Masters Degree Graduate Licensure Only PC Completed program but has not applied for or is not eligible to apply for a license LC Completed program and applied for license PC LC PC LC School Administration 6 scores based on fewer than five test takers were not printed.
+Program Area Masters Degree Graduate Licensure Only PC Completed program but has not applied for or is not eligible to apply for a license LC Completed program and applied for license PC LC РС LC School Administration 6 1